jvpdls/yoast-pagination-fix/README.md

 - missing rel="next" and rel="prev" tags.

 This solution showed to work for different *outdated* sites.
 If your website's PHP, WP and Yoast versions are all up-to-date, than you'd be fine with pagination.

+Please test thoroughly before implementing this solution on your production environment.